QuKunLab/APEC/README.md

 Input parameters:

-    --c1: cell_info.csv in data folder, or cluster_by_XXX.csv in result folder.
+    --c1: The "cell_info.csv" file in the data folder, or "cluster_by_XXX.csv" in the result folder.
     --c2: Cell clustering result file different with c1.

 The output information will be directly printed on the screen, including the cluster-vs-cluster cell overlapping matrix and the ARI (adjusted rand index) value.